Fundacion Mahatma Gandhi

 - Lodging: The group will either stay at Casa Paz, the volunteer house (La Villa Anderson), or an alternate guest house.

 - Work: Groups will have the opportunity to be involved in various programs.
-They can: work with children between 6-15 years, do small building projects, hold soccer or sports camps, do environmental education in the community, visit the elderly, learn more about issues in the community, assist with teaching girls about sports, English tutoring, work in classrooms, do theatre projects, or create your own projects.
+Programs could include: work with children between 6-15 years, small building projects, hold soccer or sports camps, do environmental education in the community, visit the elderly, learn more about issues in the community, assist with teaching girls about sports, English tutoring, work in classrooms, do theatre projects, or create your own projects.

 - Dress: It is best to wear light cotton clothes.
 Women should dress so as to not attract too much attention, especially while working with kids or visiting homes and neighborhoods.
 Typicaly attire is gym shorts (appropriate length), t-shirts, and tennis shoes.